-When asking yourself how to engage employees, the role of internal communications is too often perceived as an afterthought.
+When exploring ways to engage employees, the role of internal communications is too often perceived as an afterthought.
 As a result, it is rarely allocated as a high priority in employee engagement plans.
-However, poor internal communications can have extensive and far-reaching consequences, which is why establishing a strong communications strategy should be at the heart of your employee engagement objectives.
+However, poor internal communications can have extensive and far-reaching consequences, which is why establishing a strong communications strategy should be at the heart of your employee engagement activities.

 Internal communication is more than simply providing your employees with a platform for conversation.
 It’s about explaining the bigger picture and facilitating open two-way communication across the entirety of your organisation.

-The aim of internal communication should be to make employees feel that they know and understand the inner workings of your organisation, can easily communicate with the greater team and that they are a true insider.
+The aim of internal communications should be to make employees feel that they know and understand the inner workings of your organisation, can easily communicate with the greater team and that they are a true insider.
 Creative ways to engage employees can be achieved through sharing company performance, providing collaboration tools, translating strategies, and facilitating a two-way conversation.
 Free-flowing information should be at the heart of every employee engagement model.

-The impact of internal communications on employee engagement are far-reaching.
-According to a recent study, 60% of companies don’t have a long-term internal communications strategy in place, with just 12% of those taking the time to measure its success.
-The study also found that only 17% of employees believe that their line managers are effective communicators, with 51% reporting their line manager’s poor communication skills as a barrier to success.
+The impact of internal communications on employee engagement is far-reaching.
+According to a recent study, 60% of companies don’t have a long-term internal communications strategy, with just 12% taking the time to measure its success.
+The study also found that only 17% of employees believe their line managers are effective communicators, with 51% reporting their line manager’s poor communication skills as a barrier to success.
 This type of poor communication combines to create a workforce who feel uninformed and detached from their employer.
 It becomes even more of an issue when you have a dispersed hybrid workforce, with employees meeting up with their managers on an infrequent basis.

 The good news is that management appears to have stepped up to the plate as a result of the changes over the last few years.
 According to Gallup, employees report that they are getting more feedback from their managers, with 45% saying they get feedback either daily or a few times a week.
 Perhaps the new workplace scenario is delivering more effectively, or maybe managers have been asked to put in extra effort.
 Whatever the reason, it’s clear that management feedback should be one of employee engagement best practices.

 This type of openly communicative environment works to create a culture of collaboration and inclusivity that shows employees how much they mean to a company and that their voices are valued.
-Nourishing a culture that focuses on transparent communication will serve to support your employee engagement initiatives.
+Nourishing a culture that focuses on transparent communication will support your employee engagement programs.

 The role of internal communications as one of the key drivers of employee engagement is clear.
 Without open two-way communication between management and employees, it is all but impossible to increase employee engagement.
-To help you achieve this open communication, utilise the four building blocks below to guide your internal communications plans, and underpin your employee engagement efforts in the post-Covid world.
+To help you achieve this open communication, utilise the four building blocks below to guide your employee engagement strategy.

 Building Block #1: Communicate performance

 This is particularly essential during times of uncertainty and change.
 It is hardly surprising that employees are looking for reassurance that their company, and therefore their job, is secure in the current climate.
-Research from Trade Press Services revealed that, during the pandemic, 85% of employees felt motivated when their management team offered regular updates on company news.
+Research from Trade Press Services revealed that 85% of employees felt motivated when their management team offered regular updates on company news.
 It’s one of the key ways to engage employees in the business culture.

-These internal communications can be delivered across a range of media, from organisation-wide meetings to an email.
-It can also help to utilise solutions, such as employee engagement software, to provide company-wide updates in one place where all employees have access and can interact with the information.
+These internal communications can be delivered across a range of media, from organisation-wide meetings to email.
+It can also help to utilise solutions, such as an employee engagement app, to provide company-wide updates in one place where all employees can access and interact with the information.
 In the current hybrid working environment, offering an easy-access platform is crucial to ensuring important updates reach every single employee.